ByteOtter/journey/content/projects/nester/index.md

 Spoiler: It did not.

 Turns out a workflow like this only works on `tags`.
-So, after a quick introduction into `git tags` by my mentor finally that thing turned green and on this day, the **11th of May 2023** Nester was finally free to spread its wings and help people create new projects with one simple commands.
+So, after a quick introduction into `git tags` by my mentor finally that thing turned green and on this day, the **11th of May 2023** Nester was finally free to spread its wings and help people create new projects with one simple command.

 ## First issues